epctex-support/imdb-advanced-scraper/README.md

 -   Scrape lists - Scrape any list that you'd like to get from IMDB

--   Scrape any search result - You can search for keywords, artists, movies, companies and many more!
+-   Scrape any search result - You can search for keywords, artists, movies, companies, and many more!

--   Scrape genres - If you want to get most read books on a certain category or anything related the genres, just type the url.
+-   Scrape genres - If you want to get the most read books on a certain category or anything related to the genres, just type the URL.

--   Scrape movie detail - Scrape a very detailed information for each of the movies that you'd like to get.
+-   Scrape movie detail - Scrape very detailed information for each of the movies that you'd like to get.

 -   Scrape artist detail - Scrape any artist and their information.

 ## What are the advantages of this actor compared to others?
-This actor is extremely optimized, very fast and provides at least 5x more data than the other actors or projects that you might experienced.
+This actor is extremely optimized, very fast, and provides at least 5x more data than the other actors or projects that you might experience.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/imdb-advanced-scraper/issues).